forwardemail/forwardemail.net/app/views/faq/index.md

 **Here are additional notes regarding webhooks:**

-* Webhook HTTP requests will retry up to 3 times, with a 60 second max timeout per endpoint POST request.
-We will retry automatically based off the default status and error codes used in [superagent's retry method](https://visionmedia.github.io/superagent/#retrying-requests).
+* Webhook HTTP requests will retry up to 3 times every SMTP connection attempt, with a 60 second max timeout per endpoint POST request.  **Note that this does not mean that it only retries 3 times**, it will actually retry continously over time by sending a SMTP code of 421 (which indicates to the sender retry later) after the 3rd failed HTTP POST request attempt.
+This means the email will retry continuously for days until a 200 status code is achieved.
+* We will retry automatically based off the default status and error codes used in [superagent's retry method](https://ladjs.github.io/superagent/#retrying-requests) (we are maintainers).
 * We group together webhook HTTP requests to the same endpoint in one request instead of multiple) in order to save resources and speed up response time.
 For example, if you send an email to <webhook1@example.com>, <webhook2@example.com>, and <webhook3@example.com>, and all of these are configured to hit the same *exact* endpoint URL, then only one request will be made.
 We group together by exact endpoint matching with strict equality.
 * Note that we use the [mailparser](https://nodemailer.com/extras/mailparser/) library's "simpleParser" method to parse the message into a JSON friendly object.
 * Raw email value as a String is given as the property "raw".